 In The Inexplicable Adventures of Bob!, it's never been spelled out, but it's been heavily implied that, however effective Voluptua's shapeshifter unit that lets her appear human may be, she and Bob would not be able to do much of anything physical, even if they were so inclined.

-Brock Samson (of The Venture Brothers fame) can never go past second base with Molotov Cocktease (the only woman he ever loved) because of her chastity belt.
+Brock Samson (of The Venture Bros. fame) can never go past second base with Molotov Cocktease (the only woman he ever loved) because of her chastity belt.

 A more PG version in Adventure Time with Flame Princess—it turns out her Emotional Powers are unstable and romance could cause her to burn through the crust and destroy the Earth.
 Unfortunately, neither she nor Finn realize that before they decide to have their first kiss.